Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 • Lack of muscular coordination.

-If a bird displays these symptoms, handle it wearing gloves and a face mask.
+If a parrot displays these symptoms, handle it wearing gloves and a face mask.

 Causes

-Avian influenza is spread between parrots through physical contact or breathing in airborne particles.
-The virus can also live in infected birds’ fecal waste or food supplies.
+Avian influenza is spread between parrots through physical contact and inhaling airborne particles.
+The virus can also live in infected birds’ fecal waste and food supplies.

-If neither you nor your parrot has encountered wild birds or infected domestic poultry, it’s unlikely that you’ll be at risk of avian influenza.
+If neither you nor your parrot has encountered wild birds, introduced new parrots to your home, or infected domestic poultry, you’re unlikely to be at risk of contracting avian influenza.

 Treatment

-A vaccine against avian influenza is available, but it’s unknown if this will be effective for parrots.
+A vaccine against avian influenza is available, but it’s unclear if it’s effective for parrots.
 As with all influenza vaccinations, there’s no guarantee it’ll be effective against new mutated strains.

 Diagnoses of avian influenza are treated with prescription antiviral drugs like zanamivir and oseltamivir.
-An infected parrot must be quarantined until 40 days after being declared virus free.
+An infected parrot must be quarantined for 40+ days after being declared virus-free.

-Many species of parrots, like blue and gold macaws, can get hypersensitivity pneumonitis.
-This condition is called macaw asthma, which resembles chronic obstructive pulmonary disease (COPD).
+Many species of parrots, like blue and gold macaws, can develop hypersensitivity pneumonitis.
+It’s called macaw asthma, which resembles chronic obstructive pulmonary disease (COPD).

-This issue causes acute respiratory distress in macaw parrots, making it difficult for them to breathe without assistance.
-Hypersensitivity pneumonitis also weakens a macaw’s immune system, leaving it at risk of secondary infection.
+This issue causes acute respiratory, making it difficult to breathe without assistance.
+Hypersensitivity pneumonitis also weakens a macaw’s immune system, leaving them at risk of secondary infection.

 Be mindful of ventilation and air quality if you care for a macaw.
 This is important if you house other parrots, especially those that produce powder down, as this triggers macaw asthma.